F1uctus/VC-Serial/README.md

 # Serial
-VoxCommando plugin working with COM port
+VoxCommando plugin, working with devices connected to PC by USB/Serial/COM port.